TBlackford/BlackOrWhite/README.md

 ## nn_config

 This config object is for the Brain.js neural network constructor.
-(The following is )

 ### activation
 There are four types of activation functions that Brain.js (and BlackOrWhite) can support: